janet-lang/pkgs/CONTRIBUTING.md

 ## Broken links

-Please open issues if you find broken links.
+Please open issues if you find broken links in the package listing here.
 Try to find the correct link or at least the reason for a link breakage.
 We can then update or remove offending packages.